-Who Why Internal Deputy Secretary, Public Schools, Executive Directors, Public Schools, Directors Educational Leadership To provide high level strategic and authoritative advice on the leadership and management of public schools.
+Who Why Internal Deputy Secretary, School Performance - North/South, Executive Directors, School Performance, Directors Educational Leadership To provide high level strategic and authoritative advice on the leadership and management of public schools.
 To alert to operational or service issues which may escalate, or which may have State-wide impact.
-To develop productive and collaborative working relationships across the Public Schools division to achieve the department's strategic directions.
-Group Director, School Improvement and Education Reform Group, senior executive and directors across School Improvement and Education Reform Group division To provide expert advice and recommendations on the delivery of educational services to public schools.
+To develop productive and collaborative working relationships across the School Performance - North/South division to achieve the department's strategic directions.

+Who Why Group Director, School Improvement and Education Reform Group, senior executive and directors across School Improvement and Education Reform Group division To provide expert advice and recommendations on the delivery of educational services to public schools.
 To ensure schools have access to high quality advice and resources to support the learning and teaching of students.
 A network of principals To provide educational leadership and direction on educational leadership, professional practice and school performance Deputy Secretaries, Executive Directors, senior officers and directors across the department To provide expert advice and recommendations.
 To develop productive and collaborative working relationships across the department.
-External Principals associations, NSW Teachers Federation, NSW Parents and Citizens Association, NSW Aboriginal Education Consultative Group Inc., key Government agencies, key interest groups.
-To develop collaborative and productive working relationships to benefit students and communities.
-To resolve contentious issues and serious matters with political and/or media interest.
+External Principals associations, NSW Teachers Federation, NSW Parents and Citizens Association, NSW Aboriginal Education Consultative Group Inc., key Government agencies, key interest groups. students and communities.